gobisan-ar/Apparel-ProductionManagement/README.md

 4. Import DBExport file into the MySQL Database
 5. Change database username and password available in DBConnection.java file
 6. Run the projcet on the server
-7. Use below credentials to acces the system:</br>
+7. Use below credentials to acces the system: </br>
-      i. username = ProductManager, root123
+      i. username = ProductManager, root123 </br>
       ii. username = ProductionManager, root123